rodrigohervas/ClientManagerAPI/Readme.md

 ## Configuration: Authentication / Authorization:

 All API requests must be made using an access_token.
-The access_token is a JWT Token, and is issued by Azure Active Directory.
+The access_token is a JWT Bearer Token, issued by Azure Active Directory.

 After the API configuration in Azure Web Services and Azure Active Directory the app is ready to authenticate JWT Tokens.

-Regarding Token validation check *ClientsManager.WebAPI.Authentication.AddAuthenticationExtensions.cs*, called from the *Startup.ConfigureServices* method.
+Regarding Token validation, check *ClientsManager.WebAPI.Authentication.AddAuthenticationExtensions.cs*, called from the *Startup.ConfigureServices* method.

 Authorization is configured at the controller level using the *[Authorize]* attribute.